 - While he isn’t flashy, he knows what he wants and is willing to spend some of his hard-earned money to buy it.

-- These cars likely wouldn’t be the only car in the household but they still need to be able to fit a stroller or make the occasional grocery store run when needed.
+- These luxury cars likely wouldn’t be the only car in the household but they still need to be able to fit a stroller or make the occasional grocery store run when needed.

-- No car on this list has a base price of more than $100,000, although some will likely cross that line if you pick enough options.
+- No luxury car on this list has a base price of more than $100,000, although some will likely cross that line if you pick enough options.

-- Finally, we aren’t including cars with boy-racer stripes and look-at-me paint jobs, but neither are we including the hoards of white-on-beige sedans that fill the airport rental lot.
+- Finally, we aren’t including luxury cars with boy-racer stripes and look-at-me paint jobs, but neither are we including the hoards of white-on-beige sedans that fill the airport rental lot.

-Simply put, these cars make a statement while still being fun and more or less practical — although they can definitely let loose when the moment calls for it.
+Simply put, these luxury cars make a statement while still being fun and more or less practical — although they can definitely let loose when the moment calls for it.
 Kind of like a good dad.